omerdagan84/eudyptula/README.md

     up, and any memory allocated is freed.
   - Provide some "proof" this all works.

-Again, you are using your id in the code, so you know what it is by now, no need to repeat it again.

 This is Task 09 of the Eudyptula Challenge
 ------------------------------------------